riyajain26/meta-learning-models/maml/README.md

 - **Inner loop**: Adapts model parameters to a specific task.
 - **Outer loop**: Updates the initialization based on performance across tasks.

-This code implements the Algorithm 2 based on [original paper](https://arxiv.org/pdf/1703.03400).
+The implementation is based on Algorithm 2 described in the [original paper](https://arxiv.org/pdf/1703.03400).

 ## Directory Structure